Jacob Une

-Jacob Hugo Une Larsson (born 8 April 1994) is a Swedish professional footballer who plays as a defender for Greek Super League club Panetolikos, on loan from Djurgårdens IF.
+Jacob Hugo Une (born Jacob Hugo Une Larsson on 8 April 1994) is a Swedish professional footballer who plays as a defender for Djurgårdens IF.

 Club career

 After breaking into the first team at the end of the 2012 Superettan season where IF Brommapojkarna were promoted he established himself as a starting central defender for the team the following year in Swedish top tier Allsvenskan.
 At only 20 years of age he took over the role as team captain in 2014 after previous captain Pontus Segerström died.
 The club was relegated back down to Superettan at the end of the season.

 Djurgårdens IF

-In July 2015, it was confirmed that Une Larsson would join Allsvenskan club Djurgårdens IF on a three-year contract starting in 2016.
-Une Larsson admitted that he chose Djurgården over Norwegian powerhouse Rosenborg BK.
+In July 2015, it was confirmed that Une would join Allsvenskan club Djurgårdens IF on a three-year contract starting in 2016.
+Une admitted that he chose Djurgården over Norwegian powerhouse Rosenborg BK.
 When the signing was announced he declared that he was a Djurgården supporter in "heart and soul", a statement which angered fans of Brommapojkarna since he had four months remaining of his contract with the club and also had been playing for Brommapojkarna his whole career.
-On 2 October 2016 Une Larsson scored his first goal for Djurgården with a header in the 3–2 win against Örebro SK.
+On 2 October 2016 Une scored his first goal for Djurgården with a header in the 3–2 win against Örebro SK.
 On 10 May 2018, he scored as Djurgården beat Malmö FF 3–0 in the Swedish Cup Final.